Morgoth: Ainulindalë and Valaquenta

-Before the creation of Eä and Arda (The Universe and the World), Melkor is the most powerful of the Ainur, the "angelic beings" including the Valar created by Eru Ilúvatar (Arda's one God).
+Before the creation of Eä and Arda (The Universe and the World), Melkor is the most powerful of the Ainur, the "angelic beings" created by Eru Ilúvatar.
 Melkor, dissatisfied that Eru had abandoned the Void, seeks to emulate his creator and fill the Void with sentient beings.
-This, however, requires the Flame Imperishable, the Secret Fire, which belongs to Eru alone; though Melkor searches for this, he cannot find it.
-In what he hopes will be an alternative expression of his own originality and creativity, he contends with Eru in the Music of the Ainur, introducing what he perceives to be themes of his own.
-As part of these efforts, he draws many weaker-willed Ainur to him, creating a counter to Eru's main theme.
-Ironically, these attempts do not truly subvert the Music, but only elaborate Eru's original intentions: the Music of Eru takes on depth and beauty precisely because of the strife and sadness Melkor's disharmonies (and measures to rectify them) introduce.
-Unlike another of the Ainur, Aulë, Melkor is too proud to admit that his creations are simply discoveries made possible entirely by Eru.
-Instead, Melkor aspires to the level of Eru, the true creator of all possibilities.
+This, however, requires the Flame Imperishable, the Secret Fire, which belongs to Eru alone; Melkor cannot find it.
+He contends with Eru in the Music of the Ainur, introducing themes of his own.
+He draws many weaker-willed Ainur to him.
+Ironically, these attempts do not truly subvert the Music, but elaborate Eru's original intentions: the Music of Eru takes on depth and beauty through the strife and sadness Melkor's disharmonies introduce.
+Unlike Aulë, Melkor is too proud to admit that his creations are made possible entirely by Eru.
+Instead, Melkor aspires to rival Eru.

+In an early draft, Tolkien has the elf Finrod state that "there is nothing more powerful that is conceivable than Melkor, save Eru only".
+In The Silmarillion, Eru Ilúvatar similarly states that "Mighty are the Ainur, and mightiest among them is Melkor".